partykit/partykit/docs/serve.md

 EXPERIMENTAL: This feature is still in development.
 It may change.

 tl;dr - you can now serve static assets (html, css, js, images, etc) from your project.

+(If you need superior hosting for websites, or features that we can't provide, I'd still recommend using a host like vercel/netlify/fly.io/et al.)

-Either pass it via CLI: `--serve path/to/assets` or add it to your `partykit.json`:
+Pass it via CLI: `--serve path/to/assets` or add it to your `partykit.json`:

 ```jsonc
 {